Comparing CION Invt (CION) and The Competition

-CION Invt (NYSE:CION – Get Rating) is one of 685 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare CION Invt to similar businesses based on the strength of its analyst recommendations, profitability, risk, institutional ownership, earnings, dividends and valuation.
+CION Invt (NYSE:CION – Get Rating) is one of 685 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
+We will compare CION Invt to similar companies based on the strength of its institutional ownership, risk, valuation, profitability, analyst recommendations, dividends and earnings.

-CION Invt pays an annual dividend of $1.04 per share and has a dividend yield of 7.4%.
-CION Invt pays out 73.8% of its earnings in the form of a dividend.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 7.7% and pay out 46.4% of their earnings in the form of a dividend.
-CION Invt lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.
+1.6% of CION Invt shares are held by institutional investors.
+Comparatively, 51.2% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+0.1% of CION Invt shares are held by insiders.
+Comparatively, 21.5% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares CION Invt and its rivals revenue, earnings per share and valuation.
+This table compares CION Invt and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue